Quit Debugging!

 [PREACHING OFF]

 Of course debuggers are useful tools.
-In certain occasions they are even invaluable.
+In certain situations they are even invaluable.
 For someone who’s new to the software they provide a great way of getting to know it.
-The problem is that a debugger tends to make you lazy.
+The problem is that a debugger makes you lazy.
 So be sure to get rid of it as soon as you identify a testing strategy.

 Cheers!